pavelkrustev/colorlog/README.txt

 The script will try to detect when it is not running in a terminal and will just pipe its output verbatim if not - so it can still be used in pipelines, when redirecting output to a file, etc.

-Using the 'ant' and 'mvn' functions described above may not work in other scripts
-- I haven't figured out how to make them be inherited.
-So if you want color output when calling things indirectly, you can use the 'script-utils/color-ant' and 'script-utils/color-mvn' scripts, which do the same thing.